 Activity 1) The Great Wall of China

-One of the most popular attractions of Beijing, if not the most popular, the Great Wall of China is an important landmark which consists of a series of walls built along the mountainous northern borders of China.
-Its primary purpose was to protect the earlier Chinese empires from foreign invasions and armies.
-It’s built from wood, bricks, stone and other materials and stretches out to more than 21,000 kms.
+Arguably the most famous attraction in Beijing, the Great Wall of China is a historic landmark made up of a series of walls built along the northern mountainous borders of China.
+Originally constructed to protect ancient Chinese empires from foreign invasions, the wall is made from various materials including wood, bricks, and stone, and stretches over 21,000 kilometers.

 Interesting Fact: The Great Wall of China is visited by almost 10 million people every year.
 More than 300 heads of state and other renowned people have visited Badaling- The Great Wall’s most famous section.